owulveryck/wardleyToGo/README.md

 ## wardleyToGo

 simple tools to play with Wardley maps in Go.
 The syntax is a copy of [onlinewardleymaps](https://onlinewardleymaps.com/).

-Note all the DSL is implemented as of today.
+_Note_: Not all the DSL is implemented as of today.

-A typical flow is to create the map with the online tool and to copy paste it to use with the tool.
+A typical flow is to create the map with the online tool and to copy paste it to use with this code.

+### About

+The entry point is a direct graph.

+A parser package is in charge of reading the DSL from an `io.Reader` (stdin in the example).
+It creates the graph structure.

+The `encoding/svg` package turn the graph into its SVG representation (hopefully similar to what onlinewardleynap generates).
+It is the responsibility of eeach component of the graph to fulfill the `SVGer` interface an to represent itself as SVG.

+**Note about the API**: the API is unstable as it is mainly a prrrof f concept.
+Therefore all the packages are in the `internal` subdirectory to aboid any direct dependency from other package.
+If you want to test/hack/whatever, feel free to clone and contribute to the package.

 ## Example